verdnatura/myt/README.md

 ## Basic information

+First of of you have to import *structure.sql* into your database.
+This script includes the tables where MyVC stores information about applied versions.

+Then, create *myvc.config.json* main configuration file at the root of your project folder, this file should include the project codename and schemas/tables wich are exported when you use *structure*, *fixtures* or *routines* actions. you have an example of a configuration file in the root folder of this project.

-Create database connection configuration files for each environment at main project folder using the standard MySQL *.ini* parameters.
+Also, create database connection configuration files for each environment at main project folder using standard MySQL *.ini*.
 The predefined environment names are *production* and *testing*.
 ```text
 db.[environment].ini
 ```